-Westmount, Quebec – 18 February 2019: Soldiers from the RMR spent the weekend on private land in Potton, Quebec learning winter survival skills.
+Westmount, Quebec – 13 January 2020: Soldiers from the RMR spent the weekend on private land belonging to Honorary Lieutenant-Colonel David Bensadoun in Potton, Quebec learning winter survival & warfare skills.

 Troops deployed on Friday night, arriving close to midnight and then marching to their hides where they set up their 10-man tents and established their night routines.

-In the morning the troops were taught how the basics of winter survival by a former NCO of the Regiment, Sergeant (ret’d) Nick Karkasoulis.
+In the morning the troops were taught how the basics of winter survival by a former NCO of the Regiment, Sergeant (ret’d) Nick Karkasoulis and his son Tassos.
 He led them in siting & constructing a sturdy improvised shelter, various camp fire methods, setting snares, skinning animals, and cooking over a campfire.